jrkt/gostruct/README.md

 A package with a struct of the table and several methods to handle common requests will be created in the $GOPATH/src/models/{table} directory.
 The files that are created, for a 'User' model (for example) would be:

-- User_base.go (containing the main CRUX methods and common methods such as ReadById, ReadAll, ReadOneByQuery, ReadByQuery, and Exec)
+- User_base.go (containing the main CRUX methods and common methods such as ReadByKey, ReadAll, ReadOneByQuery, ReadByQuery, and Exec)
     - This also validates any enum/set data type with the value passed to ensure it is one of the required fields
 - User_extended.go (this will hold any custom methods used to return User object(s))
 - User_test.go to serve as a base for your unit testing